Andrea-De-Lorenzo/Andrea-De-Lorenzo/README.md

 - 👋 Hi, I’m Andrea De Lorenzo
 - 👀 I’m interested in coding , desining and recruting
-- 💞️ I’m looking to collaborate on many future projects but right now i am focusing on helping others with their projects
+- 💞️ I’m looking to improve my coding skills , but right now i am focusing on helping others get there code going or even their career
-- 📫 How to reach me just send me a message on git hub
+- 📫 How to reach me just send me a message on git hub or an email ;)

 <!---
 Andrea-De-Lorenzo/Andrea-De-Lorenzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.